- Written by Dr.Mehmet Demircioglu

 Flying alone does not make surgery impossible, but it removes a layer of practical help.
 After a long flight, a companion can notice if you are confused, dehydrated, dizzy, or too anxious.
 If you travel alone, build that support into the plan with written instructions, simple transport, enough hotel time, working phone access, and realistic meal and sleep planning.

 If you know you become anxious during travel, mention it before arrival.
 Do not wait until you are sitting in the hotel at midnight searching for a solution.
-Some patients need only reassurance and a clear schedule.
+Some people need only a clear schedule and direct communication.
 Others need a more cautious medication review or a longer buffer before surgery.
 The decision depends on the person, not the airline ticket.

 Judging readiness on the morning of surgery